Jordan Drew: 2018

 Drew was selected to represent Canada for their 2021 Rugby League World Cup qualifying fixtures.

 2019

-After a season and a half with the Blackhawks, Drew joined the Wynnum Manly Seagulls for the 2019 Queensland Cup season.
+After a season and a half with the Townsville outfit, Drew joined the Wynnum Manly Seagulls for the 2019 Queensland Cup season.

 2020

-On 14 Aug 2020 it was reported that he had signed for the Limoux Grizzlies in the Elite One Championship.
+On 14 August 2020 it was reported that he had signed for the Limoux Grizzlies in the Elite One Championship.

 International

 He made his international début for Canada in the 8-38 loss to Jamaica on 13 November 2018.